If you’re wondering how to write an email in English, you’re definitely not alone.

 Now, let’s put all of these tips into practice!

-One note before we continue: As I mentioned in the first section, if you’re writing a very important email—for example, if you’re applying to a university or you need to send condolences (express sympathy) after someone dies—then you should definitely ask a native speaker to read your email and help you.
+One note before we continue this guide on how to write an email in English: As I mentioned in the first section, if you’re writing a very important email—for example, if you’re applying to a university or you need to send condolences (express sympathy) after someone dies—then you should definitely ask a native speaker to read your email and help you.

 Many people still write formal business emails, but these days there aren’t as many reasons to write personal emails.
 A lot of our communication is through online chatting, apps, texts or other methods.
 But there are still some situations when an English student might need to write a personal email in English.